Buttonwillow, California: Environment

 Also in 1992, Laidlaw Environmental proposed an expansion of its facility in Kern County.
-It wanted to double the dump's capacity, making it the largest in the United States.
-Furthermore, it wanted to change the types of chemicals it took from strictly petroleum waste to more than 450 different types of substances, many of which were highly toxic.
+It wanted to double the dump's capacity, making it one of the largest in the United States.
+Furthermore, it wanted to change the types of chemicals it took from strictly petroleum waste to more than 450 different types of substances, many of which were highly hazardous.
 According to Juanita Fernandez, a resident of Buttonwillow, those in attendance at the community meeting which discussed the proposed acts appeared to be businessmen and women who were mostly of a Caucasian background.
 The name of the committee in charge of the meeting was the Local Assessment Committee (LAC), which was formed in accordance with a law passed by California in the 1980s known as the Tanner Act.
 The law attempted to give county residents a say in the environmental occurrences and developments in their area.
 The LAC consisted of seven members, all of which met to discuss events and proposals such as those of Laidlaw Environmental.

 Despite the apparent effort, the rules and regulations of the LAC were not fairly implemented.
 Even though LAC meetings were held in Buttonwillow, there were no residents from Buttonwillow on the committee.
 Furthermore, no members were of a Latino descent, although nearly all of Buttonwillow's residents belonged to this demographic group.
 While many Buttonwillow residents attempted to participate in meetings, there was no one in attendance who was willing to translate for Spanish speakers.
 Because the majority of Buttonwillow residents predominantly spoke Spanish, their presence at the meetings had little influence.
 Finally, in June 1992, a Spanish translator was provided at the meetings.
 One month later, the Local Assessment Committee was suspended indefinitely.

 In September 1994, the committee was reinstated.
 During the two-year span, a draft and final Environmental Impact Report (EIR) was designed for Laidlaw Environmental.
 The EIR, required by the California Environmental Quality Act (CEQA), “examines the potential environmental impacts of many projects such as toxic waste dumps”.
 In addition, speculation surrounded the decisions that were made in appointing new committee members.
 Many people believed the decisions were made based upon race rather than qualification.
 In fact, a white applicant was chosen over a Latino, even though this applicant had failed to submit their application.
 Because of the tension, the LAC decided to appoint a Latino member, Eduardo Montoya.